akka/akka/CONTRIBUTING.md

 * Validating pull requests
 * Nightly builds
-* Run a larger group of tests when pushing code to master branch.
+* Run a larger group of tests when pushing code to `main` branch.

 Anyone can propose new changes to our CI workflows, and we will gladly review them as we do for regular pull-requests.